 winding road for a few kilometers, and then turn right at Stewart Road.

-My preference is to go to the beach on the right, as it is better for entering/ exiting, no matter what the tides are doing.
+My preference is to go to the beach on the right, as it is better for entering/ exiting, no matter what the tide, or winds, are doing.

-Nanoose is a great and easy place to dive, as it is always "0" degrees away from the beach, and "180" back.
+Nanoose is a great and easy place to dive, as it is almost always "0" degrees away from the beach, and "180" back, as a general heading.

 Enjoy and be safe, cheers!